fanweng/cpp-programming/knowledge-base/concepts/README.md

     + details of APIs are not important, only input/output of member functions matter to user - abstraction using class
     + implementation of APIs are not visible, only declarations are exposed - abstraction using header file

+## Relationships Between Classes

+#### Composition

+- **part-of** relationship where the part must constitute part of the whole object
+- parent object contains child objects
+- lifetime of the owned objects depend on the lifetime of the owner object

+#### Aggregation

+- **has-a** relationship where the owned object can continue to exist when owner object gets deleted
+- parent object only contains a **reference** to the child
+- lifetime of the owned objects doesn't depend on the lifetime of the owner

+#### Association

+- **has-a** relationship where the connection is between unrelated objects of the classes
+- lifespans are not directly tied to each other

 ## Exceptions

 When an error occurs, C++ will throw an exception (error).